CsillaFarkas/ParetoPick-R/README.md

 -6880, -0.052, 59069.165, 0
 ```
 7. __rout_unit.con__
-  * connection file used in SWAT+ modelling delineating the transport of water between HRUs, channel and aquifer
+  * connection file created with SWATmeasR delineating the transport of water between HRUs, channel and aquifer
+  * this file has to contain the columns: obj_id, obj_typ_1, area, frac_1

 ## Files created and used in the process